Our Upcoming Events

 CityRacks Bicycle Parking Program

 Anyone can request a free rack to be placed on City-owned property.
-Please use the Online Request Form, or, if you prefer contact the Bicycle & Pedestrian Facilities Coordinator:
+Please use the Online Request Form OR contact the Bicycle & Pedestrian Facilities Coordinator (no need to do both):

 - Phone: (510) 238-3983